Electromechanical cipher machine

 In the image, there is no sign of a relay bank or a diode array, but it is

-entirely possible that this is hidden under the lamp panel.
+entirely possible that this is mounted below the lamp panel.
 The machine was

 mains-powered and the external mains cable was present.